jezer0x/blog/_posts/2022-06-30-blockchain-scaling.md

 Blockchains are hitting scaling bottlenecks as more dApps and users onboard.
 The challenge lies in keeping blockchains decentralized, secure, and energy-efficient as we scale.
 In this article, we discuss vertical scaling techniques such as block size and block frequency tweaks.
 We also discuss horizontal scaling techniques such as using multiple chains, Layer 2s, sharding, history expiry, data availability sampling, and proposer-builder separation.

 > ⛔ **Prerequisites:**
->  - How blockchains enable trustless, permissionless systems using Proof of Work consensus[^consensus].
+> - How blockchains enable trustless, permissionless systems using Proof of Work consensus.[^consensus]
->  - How Smart Contracts work and how nodes make Ethereum blocks [^jordan]
+> - How Smart Contracts work and how nodes make Ethereum blocks.[^jordan] {: .notice--warning}

 > 👉🏽 **How should you use this article?**
 >
 > We wrote this article to synthesize the knowledge we gathered over the last few weeks and simplify it to a few fundamental concepts.
 We’ll keep our piece short and focus the discussion on scaling blockchains, with links to in-depth resources.
 Use this as a map if you’re new to the topic, or as a review after you’ve returned from the rabbit hole.
 >
 > We intend to keep the sections updated as the field evolves, So check back from time to time (or subscribe!) if you want to keep up with how this space evolves.
+{: .notice--info}

 ## The Basics

-> ℹ️ Before we dive in let’s take stock of what a blockchain is and why we want them in the first place.
+ℹ️ Before we dive in let’s take stock of what a blockchain is and why we want them in the first place.
 As we dig deeper, definitions will start getting confusing and lines will start getting blurry.
 It is important to agree on a few core principles and the big picture so we don’t get lost in the weeds.
+{: .notice--info}

 Here is a quick high-level overview of how a Proof of Stake Blockchain works:[^posfocus]

-1. A blockchain is a shared[^shared] database[^database], where no edits are allowed[^append].
-You can only add new rows and a set of rows make a block.
+1. A blockchain is a shared[^shared] database[^database], where no edits are allowed.[^append] You can only add new rows and a set of rows make a block.
 2. To add your row to a new block, you send the data (called transaction, or TX) you want to add over a peer-to-peer network.
     1. An important property of public blockchains is Censorship Resistance.
 Any anonymous wallet should be able to add any valid transaction to the database without unfair delays.
 This makes blockchains ***permissionless***.
 3. We have multiple computers (called **validators**) to help us add the transactions to the database in a secure way.
-    1. The more validators we have[^diverse] the more ***resilient*** the network is against downtime[^247].
-Downtime can happen due to Denial-of-Service attacks by malicious actors, catastrophic natural events, and zero-day vulnerabilities in the blockchain’s client software.
+    1. The more validators we have[^diverse] the more ***resilient*** the network is against downtime.[^247] Downtime can happen due to Denial-of-Service attacks by malicious actors, catastrophic natural events, and zero-day vulnerabilities in the blockchain’s client software.
 4. In proof of stake, a random validator is picked to:
     1. group one or more transactions together into a block
     2. do any computation required (in the case of smart contracts) and summarize the result.